edwincarnese/laravel-boilerplate/README.md

 To start the PHP built-in server
 ```
 $ php artisan serve --port=8080

 or

 $ php -S localhost:8080 -t public/
 ```
 Now you can browse the site at [http://localhost:8080](http://localhost:8080)

 ## How to Contribute

-You can fork the project and once you're done making any change please feel free to make any pull requests, or e-mail me a feature request you would like to see in the future to Edwin Carnese at (edwincarnese@gmail.com).
+You can fork the project and once you're done making any changes please feel free to make any pull requests, or e-mail me a feature request you would like to see in the future to Edwin Carnese at (edwincarnese@gmail.com).

 ## Issues